smd00/fullnotes/README.md

 # fullnotes

-Full Notes is an Android application developed as a Java code database that includes some commonly used modules.
+Full Notes is an Android application developed as a Java codebase that includes some commonly used modules.

 It currently includes: